Or what a PhD said about “Black Genealogies of Power”

 by Panagioti Tsolkas / FightToxicPrisons.org

-The FDOC’s Notice of Impoundment was generous enough to include page numbers to accompany its reasoning for holding back this publication, which has been widely distributed across North/Central Florida for three decades, including several prisons in the region… While they are legally required to explain a clear reason for impounding or rejecting publications, they often leave it vague at best.
-In this case, its difficult to interpret the vagueness as anything other than racist censorship.
+In this case, the FDOC’s Notice of Impoundment was generous enough to include page numbers to accompany its reasoning for holding back this publication, which has been widely distributed across North/Central Florida for three decades, including several prisons in the region… While they are legally required to explain a clear reason for impounding or rejecting publications, they often leave it vague at best, but here its difficult to interpret the vagueness as anything other than racist censorship.

 The pages correspond to two re-printed articles by prominent authors Alicia Garza and Dan Berger.